Heart Attack Signs in Women: What You Need to Know

 6. Add appropriate supplements as needed.
 Look at the key symptoms and determine what is needed for you.
 For those who are experiencing significant inflammation for example it can be useful to look at supplementing with Tumeric and good quality essential fatty acids.
 If your issues are more around cramping and low energy then consider adding a magnesium supplement (preferably a powder for better absorption) and a multi vitamin.
 Just make sure that you do check the use of any supplements with your medications.
 Your pharmacist or practitioner can advise you on the right dosing and minimise the risk of any interactions.

 Interested in more information on Healthy Ageing ?
-Click on this link Ageing Outrageously to receive regular updates.
+Click on this link https://www.christinepopenutritionist.com/ageing-outrageously for more information on my eight week program.

 Christine Pope is a naturopath and nutritionist based at Elemental Health at St Ives and is available for consultations online and in clinic.